dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 to and including that variable read, and labeled it with whether or not the mypy-inferred type is an Optional.

-## Control Vector Extraction
+## Reading Vector Extraction

+To start, let's look at how previous works have extracted reading vectors from sample activations.
 In the Zhou representation engineering paper, the authors extract a reading vector from the contrastive pairs of activations using principal component analysis.

 First, they take each pair of honest and dishonest promptings for the same stimulus, and get the difference between them, creating a set of contrast vectors.
+They randomly flip some of these contrast vectors, so that overall the set will vary a lot along the direction of the contrast.
 Since PCA assumes that the data is centered around the origin, they then took the mean of all these vectors, and translated all the vectors backwards along the mean vector, to create a set with the same variances but centered around the origin.

 Next, they use the PCA analysis from the sklearn library to get a set of “component” vectors, where the vectors are orthogonal to each other and explain the maximum variance of the samples in each prefix of the list.
 Components in PCA are bidirectional (they can come out of the analysis in either reflection, and both are equally correct), so next they flip any component vectors that are pointing more towards the negative samples than the positive samples.
 Then, they take the first component, the most important one, and use it as their reading vector.

 Our method for prompt generation didn’t admit contrastive pairs like in the previous methods, but instead just a bunch of unconnected